KyleWynne/AthleteDB_CPSC408/README.md

 # instructions
 run FrontEnd.py
-interact with the tkinter interface for all functions find different quirks and proper use instructions on the "About Page"
+interact with the tkinter interface for all functions \n find different quirks and proper use instructions on the "About Page" \n The only place you will need to alter the root password is the AddObjects.py file \n

 # Sources
 https://stackoverflow.com/questions/7546050/switch-between-two-frames-in-tkinter